-Prepares annual operating budget for submission through President and Head of School to the Board of Trustees.
-Oversees control of budget upon its approval by Board, including collection, custody, investment disbursement, accounting, and auditing of all school funds.
+Prepares annual operating budget for submission to Head of School and Board of Trustees.
+Oversees control of the budget upon its approval by the Board.

-Manages risk at the School to ensure the safety of the personnel and students in their use of facilities; ensures and maintains levels of insurance to protect the property and liability of the School.
+Manages risk at the School to ensure the safety of the faculty, staff and students in their use of facilities; ensures and maintains levels of insurance to protect the property and liability of the School.

 Plans and monitors short and long term construction, renovation and maintenance projects; formulates and recommends policies and programs to establish and improve both deferred and preventative maintenance programs.